-Pupils at the school must agree to represent the school in a positive manner.
+Children at the school must agree to represent the school in a positive manner.

-Staff can discipline pupils for misbehaviour outside of the school premises, including conduct online, when the pupil is:
+Staff can discipline children for misbehaviour outside of the school premises, including conduct online, when the child is:

-- Wearing school uniform. - Travelling to or from school. - Taking part in any school-related activity. - In any way identifiable as being a pupil at the school.
+- Wearing school uniform. - Travelling to or from school. - Taking part in any school-related activity. - In any way identifiable as being a child at the school.

-Staff may also discipline pupils for misbehaviour outside the school premises, including conduct online, that:
+Staff may also discipline children for misbehaviour outside the school premises, including conduct online, that:

-- Could negatively affect the reputation of the school. - Could pose a threat to another pupil, a member of staff at the school, or a member of the public. - Could have repercussions for the orderly running of the school.
+- Could negatively affect the reputation of the school. - Could pose a threat to another child, a member of staff at the school, or a member of the public. - Could have repercussions for the orderly running of the school.